Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Light Curve Generation

+{In this study, since we intend to explore the capability of machine learning for SN classification in the CSST-UDF survey, we apply looser selection criteria than those used in \citet{wang2024}.
+These looser selection criteria will increase the total sample size, but also introduce more CCSNe.
+However, by utilizing the machine learning classifier, we can effectively identify these potential CCSN contaminants, obtaining a dataset with both a larger sample size and a higher purity (i.e., the fraction of true SNe~Ia within the classified SN~Ia sample).} The selection criteria applied to our dataset are as follows:

-We generate two light curve datasets that can pass the above selection criteria, i.e a training dataset and a testing data for the machine learning.
-The training dataset comprises approximately 250,000 SNe~Ia and 250,000 CCSNe, and the testing dataset includes 9,445 SNe based on the CSST design and survey strategy.
+\begin{enumerate} \item At least one photometric measurement with $\rm SNR>5$ before peak brightness; \item At least one photometric measurement with $\rm SNR>5$ after peak brightness; \item At least two photometric measurements with $\rm SNR>5$ in two different bands; \item At least three photometric measurements with $\rm SNR>5$ across all bands. \end{enumerate} {We generate two light curve datasets that pass the above selection criteria, i.e, a training dataset and a testing data for the machine learning.
+The training dataset comprises approximately 500,000 SNe, }and the testing dataset includes 9,445 SNe based on the CSST design and survey strategy.

+{Because CCSNe are generally dimmer than SNe~Ia, they often fall below the detection threshold at high redshifts.
+Consequently, the majority of the CCSN contamination is concentrated at intermediate redshifts ($z \sim 0.7$), as shown by \citet{wang2024}.
+To account for selection effects introduced by SNR and luminosity cuts, we provide a simplified bias simulation in Section~\ref{subsec:Biassim}.}